Funding and Studentships

 b) transcripts if available.

 - Forward the reference form to your referees and ask them to return it to us by email as soon as possible.
-Please note that we will NOT contact your referees; it is your responsibility to request references and ensure we receive them by 22nd January 2015
+It is your responsibility to request references and ensure we receive them by 27th March 2015.
+If you have also applied to our Wellcome Trust scheme we already have your references so you do not need to contact them again

 We strongly recommend that you contact potential supervisors to discuss projects before applying.